mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 Half-duplex
 '''''''''''
+Half-duplex means that only one UDS message (in one direction) can be transmitted at a time.
+That means that each node has up to one role (either sender or receiver) at any time.

+Handling of unexpected CAN packets in case of half-duplex communication:

 +-------------------+--------------------------------+--------------------------------+----------------------------------+--------------+---------+
 |       Status      |          Single Frame          |           First Frame          |         Consecutive Frame        | Flow Control | Unknown |
 +===================+================================+================================+==================================+==============+=========+